 The Jewish Studies Program explores the cultural, historical and religious experiences of the Jewish people from their beginnings to the present.
 Administration of the Jewish Studies Program and advisement of its students are provided by the Jewish Studies Committee, a subcommittee of the Center for Gender and Intercultural Studies.
 For additional information go to Jewish Studies Interdisciplinary Minor .

-Latin American Studies offers a minor designed to complement many academic majors.
+Latino and Latin American Studies offers a minor designed to complement many academic majors.
 Students choosing the minor will study the history and cultural production of Latin Americans from the perspective of several disciplines.
-Administration of the Latin American Studies Program and advisement of its students are provided by the Latin American Studies Committee, a subcommittee of the Center for Gender and Intercultural Studies.
-For additional information go to Latin American Studies Interdisciplinary Minor .
+Administration of the Latino and Latin American Studies Program and advisement of its students are provided by the Latino and Latin American Studies Committee, a subcommittee of the Center for Gender and Intercultural Studies.
+For additional information go to Latino and Latin American Studies Interdisciplinary Minor .

 Native American Studies